DSO 2.9 ⇑

 Looking internationally, Australian operators appear to manage working capital well when compared with their overseas counterparts.
 This is particularly the case for Asia and Europe where longer customer collection cycles and shorter supplier payment cycles resulted in average DWC metrics that were 10 – 20 days higher than Australian averages in 2021.

-In terms of the sector outlook, demand for online courier services is expected to remain high (even as “bricks and mortar” retail recovers post COVID-19).
-From a logistics viewpoint, the Australian Government has extended its International Freight Assistance Mechanism to aggregate cargo loads, negotiate with airlines, and work with partner Governments to facilitate clearances.
+In terms of the sector outlook, demand for online courier services is expected to remain high (even as ‘bricks and mortar’ retail recovers post COVID).
+From a logistics viewpoint, the return to domestic manufacturing in some sectors is expected to heighten the need for additional storage, automation and general supply chain management.